CUBRID/cubrid-manual/en/admin/config.rst

 **group_concat_max_len**

     **group_concat_max_len** is a parameter used to limit the return value size of the :func:`GROUP_CONCAT` function.
     You can set a unit as B, K, M, G or T, which stands for bytes, kilobytes(KB), megabytes(MB), gigabytes(GB) or terabytes(TB) respectively.
 If you omit the unit, bytes will be applied.
 The default value is **1,024**.
-The minimum value is 4 and the maximum value is 33,554,432 bytes.
+The minimum value is 4 and the maximum value is INT_MAX (about 2G) bytes.

     This function is affected by **string_max_size_bytes** parameter; if the value of **group_concat_max_len** is greater than the value **string_max_size_bytes** and the result size of **GROUP_CONCAT** exceeds the value of **string_max_size_bytes**, an error occurs.